manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 | ------------------- | ------------------------ |
 | legislation_section | yes - where not implicit |

-Where applicable, include the specific section in the Act that establishes the legal protection.
+Where applicable, include the specific section in the act that establishes the legal protection.
 This field provides the legal context needed to confirm protection status and supports classification into IUCN categories.